 Each package comes in two different sizes: Classic (9-14 lbs of meat for about 24 meals) or Big (18-26 lbs of meat for about 48 meals).

 If you choose the classic mixed box (where Butcher Box decides on the cuts) pricing is $129 for the small box and $238 for the large box, which comes out to roughly around $9/lb.
 Considering the cuts range from chicken thighs to filet mignon, and the quality is so exceptional, I personally find the cost to be reasonable.

 If you choose the custom box the price is a bit higher, but I would rather choose exactly what I want so for me it is worth the extra money.
 It is definitely more cost effective to choose the mixed box, in essence, you are paying a flat fee and saving money on more expensive cuts of beef while potentially paying a bit more for less expensive cuts of beef.

 Keep in mind Butcher Box offers wonderful incentives to sign up!
-If you sign up now you will receive 2 packs of Whole 30 approved, nitrate-free bacon and 2 lbs. of breakfast sausage in your first box!
+If you sign up now (MAY 4TH, 2019 ONLY) you will receive 2 pounds of organic grass-fed ground beef in each box FOR LIFE (the life of your membership to Butcher Box)

 What if I want to change or cancel my subscription?

 Prior to your shipment, you can alter the contents of your order.
 I personally change the type of meat we get each time (I have signed up to receive a shipment every 60 days).
 I also like some of the add-ons like wild salmon and nitrate-free bacon.
 If you choose a mixed box Butcher Box will curate the meat selection that you get in every order.

 Unboxing Review Video + Nutrition Review Video + A Steak Cooking Tutorial!

 Wait, you are a nutritionist, is it even healthy to eat meat?